Dan Seals: Rage On

 1988 saw the release of Dan Seals' Rage On album.
-The first single, "Addicted", not only became a No. 1 country hit but also got its writer, Cheryl Wheeler, a contract with Capitol Records in 1989.
-The next single, the truck driving song "Big Wheels in the Moonlight", was released in late 1988, and reached No. 1 in early 1989, becoming his ninth No. 1 single in a row.
-This streak was broken when the album's third and final single "They Rage On" peaked at No. 5.
+The first single, "Addicted," not only became a No. 1 country hit but also got its writer, Cheryl Wheeler, a contract with Capitol Records in 1989.
+The next single, the truck driving song "Big Wheels in the Moonlight," was released in late 1988, and reached No. 1 in early 1989, becoming his ninth No. 1 single in a row.
+This streak was broken when the album's third and final single, "They Rage On," peaked at No. 5.
 The album peaked at No. 6, and is the second highest peaking of his albums.

 On Arrival

 Dan Seals began the 1990s with his eighth album, On Arrival.
 The first single "Love on Arrival" reached No. 1 in 1990, and stayed there for three weeks.
-After it came a cover of the Sam Cooke standard "Good Times".
-This cover was not only his last Number One, but also his last Top 40 hit, as the album's next two tracks ("Bordertown" and "Water Under the Bridge") failed to reach the top 40 in the United States, although they reached the top 40 in Canada.
+After it came a cover of the Sam Cooke standard "Good Times."
+This cover was not only his last Number One, but also his last Top 40 hit, as the album's next two tracks ("Bordertown" and "Water Under the Bridge") failed to reach the top 40 in the United States, although they did in Canada.

 Greatest Hits

 Dan Seals' second compilation album, titled Greatest Hits was released in 1991.
-It contained his hits from the albums Won't Be Blue Anymore, Rage On, and On Arrival, along with a new track, "Ball and Chain", which was not released as a single.
+It contained his hits from the albums Won't Be Blue Anymore, Rage On, and On Arrival, along with a new track, "Ball and Chain," which was not released as a single.